craftercms/docs/source/by-role/architect/index.rst

 |

-CrafterCMS is a very flexible platform, and features:
+CrafterCMS is a flexible platform, and features:

 * Content access via API (extensible GraphQL / REST)
 * Extend GraphQL with your own schema and pull data from any external source to augment what's in the CMS
 * Quickly build REST end-points with small snippets of Groovy
 * Modern SPAs (Single Page Applications) support, like React, Angular, Vue
 * Support for in-context editing via content edit pencils, drag and drop component management, etc.
 * Server-side business logic developed in
     * Groovy/Java if backed by Crafter Engine
     * Any language if backed by an external service
 * HTML5 sites
     * Mobile applications and other headless use-cases

 .. _deployment-architecture: